What are some of your favorite chapbooks? Or what are some chapbooks that have influenced your writing?

 What’s your chapbook about?

-How did you decide on the arrangement and title of your chapbook?
+How did you decide on the title of your chapbook?

 To what degree did you collaborate on the cover image and design of your chapbook?